- Jill Sims

 (About the Zulu greeting, Sawubona) “It invites us to communicate why are we here at the same time?
 What has this moment in time given us?” – excerpt from interview with Orland Bishop, Director of The Shadetree Multicultural Foundation

 Schools across the globe strive to create caring cultures within their walls.
-Because we exist in a global society, thinking about what concepts could naturally bring relevance to creating such a culture, we can select intercultural understanding as a focus and ask, “How can we nurture intercultural understanding so as to contribute to the creation of caring cultures in our schools?”
+Because we exist in a global society, thinking about what concepts could naturally bring relevance to creating such a culture, we can look to intercultural understanding as a focus and ask, “How can we nurture intercultural understanding so as to contribute to the creation of caring cultures in our schools?”

 The American Heritage® Science Dictionary defines caring and culture as: